trivago/chapi/README.md

 ## Special cases in marathon:
-* Pulling a job from marathon will dump the json object with default values.
+* Pulling a task from marathon will dump the json object with default values.
     This is the choice for now because calling marathon for app info sends the default values set as well.
 Logic to check this could be implemented in future.
 * Group apps cannot be pulled from marathon in the configuration with which